 A version of this article appeared in the Atlanta Jewish Times.

-By Lily Brent, Director, Repair the World Atlanta
+By Lily Brent (she/her), Director, Repair the World Atlanta

 The National Memorial for Peace and Justice in Montgomery, Alabama has a steel pillar for each county in the United States where a lynching took place.
 When I visited with my fellow Repair the World City Directors last month, I thought it would be easy to find the monument for Fulton County because I knew it would be crowded with the names of the 35 documented victims of racial terror lynchings in the community where I make my home.
 I scanned the oxidized columns one after another after another.
 There are more than 800.
 Many of them crowded with names like Lillie (mine) and Daniel (my father’s) and Adam (my brother’s) and Squire, Julia, Evan, Robert, George, Thomas, Lit, Cairo, and Lincoln.
 The Fulton County pillar was lost to me in a killing forest.